Sometimes plants don’t like where you planted them, or you simply change your mind. It’s OK to move them, Martyn Cox explains.

 You might think that someone who has made a living from gardening for the past thirty years would always set a plant in the right place.
 Well, I hold my hands up now and admit that I don’t always get things right.
 For example, a few years ago I planted a small cut leaf black elder fairly close to a hardy Japanese banana.

 Of course, the small elder swelled in size and so did the banana, forming a gorgeous grove of five stems.
 Unfortunately, the elder spoiled the look of my stand of bananas, so I bit the bullet and decided I would dig up the shrub and move it to a more suitable location.
-One year on, and I’m happy to report that both plants are thriving.
+Two years on, and I’m happy to report that both plants are thriving.

 Reasons for moving plants